buildbot/buildbot/master/docs/developer/database.rst

 Foreign key checking
 --------------------
-All supported db backends are checking the foreign keys consistancy.
+PostgreSQL and SQlite db backends are checking the foreign keys consistancy.
+:bug:`2248` needs to be fixed so that we can support foreign key checking for MySQL.

 To maintain consistency with real db, fakedb can check the foreign key consistancy of your test data. for this, just enable it with::

     self.db = fakedb.FakeDBConnector(self.master, self)